silicogenesis/protkit/README.md

 # Protkit

-Protkit is a Python library for that can be used for a variety of tasks in computational biology and bioinformatics, focusing and structural bioinformations and protein engineering.
+Protkit is a Python library that can be used for a variety of tasks in computational biology and bioinformatics, focusing on structural bioinformatics and protein engineering.

-It is designed to support the broad community of computational biologists, bioinformaticians, and machine learning researchers in academia, industry, and government labs.
+It is designed to support the broad community of computational biologists, bioinformaticians and machine learning researchers in academia, industry and government labs.

-Protkit can be used for a variety of computational biology tasks across the computational biology pipeline such as:
+Protkit can be used for a variety of computational biology tasks across the computational biology pipeline, such as:

 - **Reading and writing data** from popular structure file formats, such as PDB, PQR, MMTF, mmCIF; and sequence file formats, such as FASTA.
 - **Downloading** data from popular databases of protein structures, such as the PDB RCSB, UniProt and SAbDab.
 - **Data structures** for representing proteins, protein complexes, chains, residues, atoms and sequences.
-These data structure provides capabilities to extract data in both hierarchical and linear formats.
+These data structures provide capabilities to extract data in both hierarchical and linear formats.
 It is extensible and easy to add new properties to the data structure.
 It has a rich set of methods for extracting and filtering data from the data structure.